- Circulation of Materials/Library Cards

 Persons damaging library property will be prosecuted to the fullest extent of the law.
 The Board of Trustees authorizes the Director to take appropriate action in the library’s interest to prosecute criminal activity related to Library District property.
 A written record of incidents and accidents will be maintained at the library.

 UNATTENDED CHILDREN POLICY

-Children under the age of seven must be attended by a parent or responsible child care provider while in the library.
+Children 7 years old and under must be attended by a parent or responsible child care provider while in the library.

 Parents are responsible for their children’s behavior while in the library.
 Disruptive children will be asked to leave, per the library’s rules of behavior.

 Parents of children left repeatedly for long periods of time, with no observable intent to use the library, will be contacted by the Director and reminded that the library must not be used for the purpose of child care.